Respite as banks, others accept old N500, N1,000 notes

 However, some commercial drivers and motorcycle riders rejected the old notes from passengers, claiming they were not aware of the CBN directive.

-Speaking to Vanguard, a commercial driver, Mr Willington Nkemerulam, said he cannot accept the old notes because President Muhammadu Buhari, has not given the go-ahead.
+Speaking to Vanguard, a commercial driver, Mr. Willington Nkemerulam, said he cannot accept the old notes because the President Muhammadu Buhari, has not given the go ahead.

 Asked if he was aware of the CBN directive, he said he only heard passengers (Commuters) discussing it in his bus but he was not aware.